top of page

 Try not to overthink it too much.

-If you don’t know quite what to do, it is okay to honor and celebrate your mother in your way can be as simple as thinking of her and a particular memory.
+If you don’t know what to do, it is okay to honor and celebrate your mother in your own way, which can be as simple as thinking of her and a particular memory.
 Maybe consider doing something she enjoyed, or making a favorite meal or dessert.
 I found one of my mom's cookbooks and decided on homemade granola for breakfast.
-I'll be making her chicken soup this week too, not just on the day.
-It's one way that I find helps to keep her memory alive not just on Mother's Day but throughout the year too.
-I do spiritually connect with her all the time but making a recipe is one way that I have a different kind of connection with her.
+I'll also make her chicken soup this week, not just on the day.
+It's one way that helps to keep her memory alive, not just on Mother's Day but throughout the year too.
+I do spiritually connect with her all the time, but making a recipe is one way that I have a different connection with her.

 Permit yourself to do whatever you feel is right and good for you.

 Perhaps a simple gesture with her in mind.
 It doesn’t have to be anything too fancy or something that would be too much for you.
 I remember lighting a candle for my mom at home and resting it beside a picture of us together.
-I even put on one of her rings and still wear it from time to time.
+I even put on one of her rings and still wear it occasionally.

-Please keep in mind that no matter how big or small, as a way to continue the celebration of her life, it’s possible to bring some love, memories, and goodness to the day.
+Please remember that no matter how big or small, as a way to continue celebrating her life, it’s possible to bring some love, memories, and goodness to the day.
 The gift of empathy is incredibly powerful and makes a world of difference.

 "Memory is a way of holding on to the things you love, the things you are, the things you never want to lose."